 A ride for those not ready to depart, yet eager to arrive at their unknown destination.

-One by one they boarded the train car and sat down in the next available seat.
-They never spoke, they never looked around, they just sat and waited until their destination came.
+One by one Passengers boarded the train car and sat down in the next available seat.
+They would never speak or ever look around.
+They would just sit and wait patiently until their destination.

-She then felt a tap on the shoulder and turned to see the Ticket Master standing next to her.
+Suddenly she then felt a light tap on the shoulder and turned to see the ticket master standing next to her.
 He nodded his head and then went to the next person.

-She had finally arrived at her destination.
-As the train stopped, she put the folded picture in her jacket pocket and stood up.
+The time had finally come for her to depart the train.
+As everything came to a stop, she put the folded picture in her jacket pocket and stood up.
 The doors opened as she waited patiently in line behind the other patrons.
 When it was her turn to step off the train she felt the loneliness finally lift off her shoulders as she made her way into the white light that embraced her.